Welcome to the WFC newsletter!

 The Next Edition

-Your World Future Council newsletter appears on a bi-monthly basis.
-The next edition packed with all the latest news surrounding the WFC is planned for the beginning of October.
+Your World Future Council newsletter will be appearing on a bi-monthly basis.
+The next edition packed with all the latest news surrounding the WFC is planned for the middle of August.

 If you do not wish to continue receiving this newsletter, please send an email to firstname.lastname@example.org